AbstractDataTable

 Use request parameters for dynamic filters:

-public function queryBuilderConfigurator(QueryBuilder $qb, DataTableRequest $request): QueryBuilder
+protected function customizeQueryBuilder(QueryBuilder $qb, DataTableRequest $request): QueryBuilder

 {

-// Access custom parameters
+// Access the current Symfony HTTP request for custom parameters

-if ($roleId = $request->getCustomParameter('role')) {
+if ($roleId = $this->getHttpRequest()?->query->get('role')) {

 $qb->andWhere('e.role = :role')